 Understanding the WebSecurityConfig

 The WebSecurityConfig is where we will set up the security configuration for the Spring framework, and this is done by @override some of the methods for the abstract class it extends from, the WebSecurityConfigurerAdapter.

-Now we need to configure what endpoints will perform the required and optional checks, and for this we need to add ApproovSecurityContextRepository(approovConfig, checkCustomPayload) and the ApproovAuthenticationEntryPoint() to the Spring framework security context, plus the endpoint name and http verbs, where the authentication should be triggered.
+Now we need to configure what endpoints will perform the required and optional checks, and for this we need to add ApproovSecurityContextRepository(approovConfig, checkTokenBinding) and the ApproovAuthenticationEntryPoint() to the Spring framework security context, plus the endpoint name and http verbs, where the authentication should be triggered.

 The approovConfig contains several pieces of information necessary to check the Approov token, such as the Approov secret used by the Approov cloud service to sign the JWT token.
 For more details on what it contains you can inspect the code here .

 In order to have endpoints that perform only the required checks in the Approov token, while at the same time having other endpoints where both the required and optional checks must take place, we need to configure the Spring framework security context with the static subclasses of the main WebSecurityConfig class, and these subclasses also need to implement the abstract WebSecurityConfigurerAdapter class.
 These subclasses will be annotated with a configuration order @Order(n), thus their configuration order is important.
-So where we define @Order(1) we are telling to the Spring framework security context to perform first the required checks on the Approov token, afterwards with @Order(2) we perform the optional check for the Approov custom payload claim, and then with @Order(3) we proceed as usual, which in this demo is to allow any request for the endpoints / and /hello to be served without authentication of any kind.
+So where we define @Order(1) we are telling to the Spring framework security context to perform first the required checks on the Approov token, afterwards with @Order(2) we perform the optional check for the Approov Token binding, and then with @Order(3) we proceed as usual, which in this demo is to allow any request for the endpoints / and /v2/hello to be served without authentication of any kind.

 If you don't have already an `.env` file, then you need to create one in the root of your project by using this .env.example as your starting point.

 The .env file must contain these five variables: